-NOTE: cinema projectors typically force a 10 minute cool down period.
-Ensure you do not re-strike the lamp any sooner than 2 minutes into this cool down period since hot re-strikes reduce lamp life.
+NOTE: Projectors typically force a 10 minute cool down period.
+Verify you do not re-strike the lamp any sooner than 2 minutes into this cool down period since hot re-strikes reduce lamp life.

-Other lamps with bulb diameters not exceeding 70mm may also be used, however the cinema projector may not meet its specified light output rating.
+Other lamps with bulb diameters not exceeding 70mm may also be used, however the projector may not meet its specified light output rating.
 Such lamps include the following: